-Remedy 9.x is written in Java.
+Remedy 9.x/18.x is written in Java.
 One of the features that was introduced was to avoid sending literal values in Remedy SQL statements as was the case in 8.x and prior versions.

-Instead the statement is prepared in JDBC with "bind" variables and then sent to the database (this relieves the burden on the Oracle database to replace literals with binds).
+The statement is now prepared in JDBC with "bind" variables and then sent to the database (this relieves the burden on the Oracle database to replace literals with binds).

-One drawback to the above fix is addressed in Oracle Doc Id 1451804.1.
+One drawback to the above fix is addressed in Oracle Doc Id 1451804.1 ("Linguistic Indexes Not Used For LIKE :BIND Predicates").

 The Oracle document states that the LIKE condition must be <COLUMN LIKE 'CONSTANT%"> AND NOT <COLUMN LIKE :BIND>.
 This will cause the optimizer to NOT use a Linguistic Index on the column COLUMN.